 General approach

-We modelled the effects sex-assortativity (r, defined below) and sex-traits on male-bias.
+We modelled the effects of sex-assortativity (r, defined below) and sex-traits on male-bias, defined in Analysis.
 The sex-traits we considered were susceptibility, transmissibility, and infectious period.
 Susceptibility was defined as the rate of becoming infected given contact with an infected neighbour in the network.
 Transmissibility was the rate of infecting a susceptible neighbour in the network.
 Infectious period was defined as the period of time spent in the infected class before recovering.
-We quantified male-bias as the number of infected males divided by the number of infected females.

 Network simulation

 In simulated social networks, nodes represent individuals and edges between them represent repeated interactions between nodes on which infection can spread.
-To measure assortativity of simulated networks, we used Newman’s discrete assortativity coefficient (20), These coefficients are based on the matrix, Eij, describing the fraction of all edges that connect a node of type i to type j and ijEij=1.
+To measure assortativity of simulated networks, we used Newman’s discrete assortativity coefficient (20).
+These coefficients are based on the matrix, Eij, describing the fraction of all edges that connect a node of type i to type j and ijEij=1.
 If ai=jEij (i.e., the proportion of all edges connecting to nodes in each group i) and the network is undirected, the assortativity coefficient is defined as r=iEii-iai21-iai2.
-It ranges from -1 (perfectly disassortative) to 1 (perfectly assortative) with zero representing random mixingr=TrE-‖E2‖ 1-‖E2‖ , where E is the matrix with entries describing the fraction of edges of each sex.
-TrE is the fraction of edges that are within-sex. ‖E2‖ is the fraction of edges that would be within-sex if the edges were random.
+It ranges from -1 (perfectly disassortative) to 1 (perfectly assortative) with zero representing random mixing.

 To simulate social networks with varying levels of sex-assortativity, we used an algorithm presented in (21).
 The Sah algorithm is designed to simulate assorted networks that maintain network structures which alter epidemic dynamics including average clustering, path length, and degree assortativity (22).
-We simulated Sah networks with geometric degree distributions because other degree distributions (e.g., Poisson and power-law) often did not converge with two modules (i.e. sexes) which was the focus of this study.
-To determine whether networks with other degree distributions affected results, we conducted sensitivity analyses using networks generated with a simple rewiring scheme whereby we rewired between-sex edges of small-world and scale-free networks until desired levels of assortativity were reached and made sure the resulting networks were simple (i.e., no multiple edges or self-loops) and connected (i.e., only one component).(23) Additional details on the rewiring algorithm are given in the Supplement. e chose these networks because they represent realistic human interaction networks (21).
+We simulated Sah networks with geometric degree distributions because the algorithm was unstable with other degree distributions (e.g., Poisson and power-law) and two modules (i.e. sexes) which was the focus of this study.
+To determine whether networks with other degree distributions affected results, we conducted sensitivity analyses using networks generated with a simple rewiring scheme whereby we rewired between-sex edges of small-world and scale-free networks until desired levels of assortativity were reached and made sure the resulting networks were simple (i.e., no multiple edges or self-loops) and connected (i.e., only one component).
+We chose these networks because they represent realistic human interaction networks (23).
+Additional details on the rewiring algorithm are given in the Supplement.
+We compared how network structural characteristics were affected by increases in sex-assortativity for both algorithms.
 All networks were initialized with 1000 nodes (500 male, 500 female) and had a final mean degree of 10.

 Disease model